voluntarily/vly2/docs/VP-1702 2021 Package updates.md

 * PersonDetailPage
     * get server side props, factor out a version we can test using mock store.
-    * switch from withMockRouter to useMockRouter
+    * switch from withMockRouter to mockRouter
 * /person/persondetailpage.spec.js - passed

 * PersonListPage - no test